jaapmarcus/mediaelement-wordpress/README.md

 # mediaelement-wordpress
 Media Elements plugin for Wordpress

-This version is still in test / development status please do not use yet...

 This plugin only modifies the default behaviour of Wordpress.

 Due the fact Wordpress uses 2 different methods